Comcast/cmb/README.txt

 CNS Admin URL: http://<cnshost>:<cnsport>/ADMIN
 CQS Admin URL: http://<cqshost>:<cqsport>/ADMIN

-2. Using the AWS SDK for Java or similar language bindings
+2. Using the AWS SDK for Java or similar language bindings:

 Amazon offers a Java SDK to access SNS / SQS and other AWS services.
 Since CNS / CQS are API compatible you can use the AWS SDK to access our implementation in the same way.
 Thus, instead of